isaacf7654/ecneics_atad/README.md

 See [this spreadsheet](https://launchpointcorporation-my.sharepoint.com/:x:/g/personal/aprivett_discoveryhealthpartners_com/EaaAFunfBMZNh6Wyx5AI6PcB5_wDyeEuFUX5QQevik3nCA?e=poLise)
 for a list of useful engineered features.

-## Wiki

-The [wiki](https://github.com/dhplabs/data-science/wiki/Installing-new-software-on-Public-Access-Image) has some helpful information.

 ## Installing new packages on an EC2 instance (pip and conda)

 1. Ask Bhanu to open the Public Access.